AFouques/github_script/README.md

-    -h, --help        show this help message and exit -m, --milestone   Add the list of milestones to the repos -l, --label       Add the list of labels to the repos
+    -h, --help        show this help message and exit -m, --milestone   Add the list of milestones to the repos -l, --label       Add the list of labels to the repos -c, --clean       Clean the labels and/or milestones (if -l or -m had been set) of the repos: Remove the labels or milestones that are not in the lists
 ```

 ###Milestones: